TITAN-FZJ/TITAN/doc/input_files.rst

 The parameter file then lists the following quantities:

 * Dimension of the system: The value can be different from the ``-> isysdim`` on the :guilabel:`input` file.
 For example, the parameters can be obtained from Fe bulk (3D) and used in a layered system, where ``-> isysdim = 2``.
+* (Optional) Orbitals: Selected orbital types for this element.
+This line should start with a letter.
+When not present, the orbitals used are ``s px py pz dxy dyz dzx dx2 dz2``.
 * Fermi energy: The value of the Fermi energy from the system where the parameters were obtained.
 * `s`, `p` and `d` occupations: The number of electrons on the original system (NOTE: This may be deprecated.
 It was used as :math:`n_0` in the :math:`U_n (n-n_0)` term of the Hamiltonian).
 * Effective electron-electron interaction :math:`U_n`, :math:`U_m`: charge and magnetic parts of the intra-atomic electron-electron interaction, *in the same units as the hopping parameters*
 * SOC strength for p and d orbitals: :math:`\lambda_{\text{SOC}}` for `p` and `d` orbitals (the spherical `s` orbital does not contribute to the SOC term)
-* Superconductivity :math:`\lambda`: This can be given in different ways, in the following order or priority:
+* Superconductivity :math:`\lambda_\text{SC}`: This can be given in different ways, in the following order or priority:

   * A **single** value for all the orbitals;
   * **One value per orbital** of the given atom type;